 When people think of sleep training, most think about little babies.
-The truth of the matter is, there are plenty of toddlers and preschool aged children that do not know how to fall asleep or back to sleep independently.
-This happens either because parents believe that their infants will just eventually learn, or perhaps they were sleep trained at an earlier age but for whatever reason some bad habits crept in.
+The truth of the matter is, that there are plenty of toddlers and preschool-aged children that do not know how to fall asleep or back to sleep independently.
+This might happen because parents believe that their infants will just eventually learn.
+It might also be due to being sleep-trained at an earlier age but for whatever reason, some bad habits crept in.
 This means that sleep training older children is just as important as sleep training infants.

-Either way, it’s a tricky situation as toddlers and preschoolers are much more strong willed than they were as infants, and these deeply engrained habits are sometimes difficult to break.
+Either way, it’s a tricky situation as toddlers and preschoolers are much more strong-willed than they were as infants.
+These deeply ingrained habits are sometimes difficult to break.
 However, not all hope is lost.
 That is why sleep consultants like myself exist to help families create healthy sleep habits.

 If you can bring your child into the conversation, it becomes a project that you are working on with them rather than something you are doing to them.
 Explain that bedtime is going to start to look a little different.
-A new routine is going to be implemented and the goal is for it to be an enjoyable process for everyone involved.
+A new routine is going to be implemented.
+The goal is for it to be an enjoyable process for everyone involved.

-Some children do really well with roll playing or pretend play.
-Use a babydoll or stuffed animal to illustrate what bedtime will look like.
+Some children do really well with role-playing or pretend play.
+Use a baby doll or stuffed animal to illustrate what bedtime will look like.
 Once they see Elmo falling asleep without any crying, perhaps they will be willing to try the same!

 In addition to communication, you will need to have a solid plan.
 Make sure both parents are on board and willing to implement the plan with 100% consistency.
 Any protesting that you may experience is absolutely temporary if you remain consistent.
-The goal is not necessarily to stop the crying, but to allow for the child to realize that they can in fact do things a new way.
+The goal is not necessarily to stop the crying.
+Instead, it is to allow the child to realize that they can in fact do things a new way.
 This is a time to reassure them that all will be okay!

 Positive reinforcement goes a long way with older children.
-If your child goes to sleep without protesting, and sleeps through the night, consider rewarding them with quarters, chocolate chips, dinosaur figurines or even an at home manicure!
-Know your child’s “currency” and keep them incentivized to continue to sleep though the night.
+If your child goes to sleep without protesting and sleeps through the night, consider rewarding them with quarters, chocolate chips, dinosaur figurines, or even an at-home manicure!
+Know your child’s “currency” and keep them incentivized to continue to sleep through the night.